ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 This example demonstrates how to perform inference using YOLOv8 in C++ with ONNX Runtime and OpenCV's API.

-We recommend using Visual Studio to build the project.

 ## Benefits

 - Friendly for deployment in the industrial sector.